IBM-Cloud/docs/admin/index.md

 ```
 {: screen}

-## Managing users with the cf CLI
+### Managing users with the cf CLI
 {: #usingadmincli}

 You can manage users for your
 {{site.data.keyword.Bluemix_notm}} environment by
 using the Cloud Foundry command line interface with the
 {{site.data.keyword.Bluemix_notm}} Admin CLI plug-in.
-For
-example, you can add users from an LDAP registry.
+You must download this plug-in for your Cloud Foundry CLI.

 Before you begin, install the cf command line interface.
 The
 {{site.data.keyword.Bluemix_notm}} Admin CLI plug-in